 - Bridge openings

-If it’s your first time, it’s a big deal.
-You have probably read some scary accounts of grounding or worse on the ICW.
-Even if it’s not your first time, the beginning of any journey still feels like a leap of faith.
+If it’s your ICW first time, it’s natural to feel a little anxious.
+You’ve probably read a few scary stories about grounding, missing bridge openings, or getting stuck in shoals.
+Even if this isn’t your first time, the beginning of any new route can feel like a leap of faith.
+Here are a few reminders that might help:

 Maria Langer says